Science in Amsterdam

 The Faculty of Science participates in various exchange programmes:

-Below you can find more information on the application for the Erasmus Programme and the courses offered for exchange students by the Faculty of Science.
+Below you can find more information on the application for the Erasmus+ and SEMP Programmes and the courses offered for exchange students by the Faculty of Science.

 The Faculty of Science offers a variety of courses for both bachelor and master students.
 Although most of the Bachelor's (undergraduate) courses at the Faculty of Science are taught in Dutch, a number of courses are also taught in English.
 All Master's (graduate) courses are taught in English.
 Participation in Master's level courses is only possible if the exchange agreement allows it and if the exchange student meets the entry requirements.

 Students with an EU nationality who wish to take part in an internship or research project at the Faculty of Science are always welcome to apply.
 However, students are responsible for finding and arranging an internship/research project themselves.
 The best way to do so is by perusing the websites of the Faculty of Science research institutes.
 Once a suitable position has been found, interested students should contact the leader of the research group to find out if placement is possible.

 The Appendix below outlines our contact information, English language requirements, further requirements, academic calendar, nomination and application deadlines, academic information, and links to information about housing, visa and insurance.